Pakistan’s coronavirus cases quadruple during the holy month of Ramadan — and show no signs of slowing

 “This is very disturbing for us,” he said of the reopening.
 “It’s dangerous.”

 For his family, Ramadan has been a time of stress, anxiety and isolation.
-Hussain said he made the decision not to return to normal life after seeing the devastating impact of the virus on countries with much stronger health-care systems, such as the United States and the United Kingdom.
+Hussain said he made the decision not to return to normal life after seeing the devastating impact of the virus on countries with much stronger health-care systems, such as the United States and Britain.

 Hussain’s brother-in-law, Taimoor ul-Islam, looked deflated when describing his decision not to pray at the mosque during the holy month, for fear of spreading the virus.